 Alexander also desired that the laity should have a greater say in Methodist Church government and in administering its finances.

-These proposed reforms didn’t go down too well with the established Wesleyan opinion, such that the Wesleyan Conference expelled Kilham in 1796.
+These proposed reforms didn’t go down too well with the established Wesleyan opinion, such that the Wesleyan Conference expelled him in 1796.

 A year later, with fellow preacher William Thom, he had formed the first major non-Wesleyan Methodist Church, initially called ‘The New Itinerancy’ but soon to become known as the Methodist New Connexion.